Anita Louise

 Biography

-Anita Louise (born January 9, 1915) was an American actress.
-She made her acting debut on Broadway at the age of six, and within a year was appearing regularly in Hollywood films.
+Anita Louise (January 9, 1915 – April 25, 1970) was an American actress who made her acting debut on Broadway at the age of six, and within a year was appearing regularly in Hollywood films.
 By her late teens she was being cast in leading and supporting roles in major productions.
 As her stature in Hollywood grew, she was named as a WAMPAS Baby Star.
 Among her film successes were Madame Du Barry, A Midsummer Night's Dream, The Story of Louis Pasteur, Anthony Adverse, Marie Antoinette, The Sisters, and The Little Princess.
 By the 1940s, Louise was reduced to minor roles and acted very infrequently until the advent of television in the 1950s provided her with further opportunities.
 In middle age she played one of her most widely seen roles as the gentle mother on My Friend Flicka.

 Filmography